-Each of our standalone systems include premium components such as Selectronic SP Pro Inverter/Chargers, Victron Inverters and MPPT regulators, LG, REC or Risen solar panels, Sealed Gel, AGM or lithium batteries.
+Each of our standalone systems include premium components such as Sunny Island or Selectronic SP Pro Inverter/Chargers, Victron Inverters and MPPT regulators, REC or Risen solar panels, Sealed Gel, AGM or lithium batteries.

-All our off-grid solar panels Sunshine Coast systems are designed with the following parameters;
+All our Sunshine Coast off-grid solar panel systems are designed with the following parameters;

 - Minimum of 2 days autonomy

 - 50% minimum charge in battery bank (following minimum of 2 days autonomous usage)

 We can also incorporate an auto-start generator into your system to ensure you never run out of power even if the sun isn’t shining.

 3 things to consider when looking at an Off-Grid solar power system

 - What is your household electricity load profile?
 Every home is different and there is no one size fits all solution for an off-grid solar power system.
 It is important that we understand how much power your home will use and when you will use that power i.e. during the day or mainly at night.
 This information will enable our system designers to calculate exactly what size battery bank you need to meet your needs and how many solar panels will be required to efficiently charge the batteries.